Lars Nootbaar Player Props: Cardinals vs. Mariners

 Lars Nootbaar At The Plate

-- Nootbaar has a home run and 12 walks while hitting .188.
+- Nootbaar is hitting .200 with a home run and 13 walks.

-- Nootbaar has gotten a hit in three of six games this year, but he has zero multi-hit games.
+- In four of seven games this season, Nootbaar got a hit, but only one each time.

+- He has homered in one of seven games, and in 3.2% of his plate appearances.

-- Nootbaar has picked up an RBI in two games this year, with multiple runs batted in once.
+- Nootbaar has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in four of six games so far this season.
+- He has scored in five games this year (71.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.